Blog

 • Using password managers to create, store, and fill passwords for you automatically – and securely

-• Adopting phishing-resistant MFA (multi-factor authentication) for applications that protect sensitive information (health, government, financial, or trade data) and for users with elevated privileges
+• Adopting phishing-resistant MFA for privileged users and applications that contain sensitive info (health, government, financial, or trade data)

 Setting up a password hint for your Mac